YuluWusu/StudentHub-Website/README.md

 **Student Hub** is a comprehensive web interface designed to help students at HUIT (Ho Chi Minh City University of Industry and Trade) efficiently manage their academic life.
 It provides a central dashboard for organizing courses, assignments, study materials, and personal planning.

-[cite\_start]This repository contains the front-end structure (HTML/CSS/JS) for the core pages of the application, focusing on a modern and engaging user experience.
+This repository contains the front-end structure (HTML/CSS/JS) for the core pages of the application, focusing on a modern and engaging user experience.

 ## 🎨 Design & UI Highlights